I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_work_power_control.md

 `OutBufferSize`

 [in] The size in bytes of the buffer pointed to by <b>OutBuffer</b>.

-`PowerControlCode`

-[in] A pointer to a <a href="http://msdn.microsoft.com/library/windows/desktop/aa373931(v=vs.85).aspx">GUID</a> value that specifies the power control operation to perform.

-`RequestContext`

-A pointer to a PEP-defined context value.
-The PEP might use this value to uniquely identify a power control request message (in case the PEP issues multiple requests with the same control code to the same device).

 ## Remarks
 The <b>PowerControl</b> member of the <a href="..\pepfx\ns-pepfx-_pep_work_information.md">PEP_WORK_INFORMATION</a> structure is a pointer to a <b>PEP_WORK_POWER_CONTROL</b> structure.